00vareladavid/00vareladavid.github.io/src/pages/getting_started_with_pkg.md

   (empty environment)
 ```

-You should see similar feeback on a fresh install.
+You should see similar feedback on a fresh install.
 `empty environment` means there are no packages available.

 To install a package, use the `add` command.